 Definition of terms

-When we say “Plan,” “we,” “our” or “us,” we refer to your particular health plan.
+When we say “Plan,” “we,” “our,” “us” or “Johns Hopkins,” we refer to your particular health plan.
 When we say “you” in this Notice, we refer to the member of the Plan.
-The plans covered by this Notice are listed inside the back cover of this Notice.
-When we say “health information,” we include information that identifies you and tells about your past, present or future physical or mental health or condition and the provision of health care to you.
-This also includes information about payment for health care services, such as your billing records.
+The plans covered by this Notice are listed at the end of this Notice.
+When we say “health information,” we include information that identifies you and tells about your past, present or future physical or mental health or condition and the provision of healthcare to you.
+This also includes information about payment for health care services, such as your claims records.

 Who will follow this Notice?

-The privacy practices described in this Notice will be followed by all health care professionals, employees, and business associates of the plans listed inside the back cover of this Notice.
+The privacy practices described in this Notice will be followed by all health care professionals and staff of the plans listed at the end of this Notice.

 How we may use and disclose health information about you

 The following sections describe different ways that we may use and disclose your health information.
-We will describe each category of uses or disclosures and give some examples.
-Some information, such as certain drug and alcohol information, HIV information and mental health information, is entitled to special restrictions.
+For each category of uses or disclosures we will describe them and give some examples.
+Some information, such as certain genetic information, certain drug and alcohol information, HIV information and mental health information, is entitled to special restrictions by Maryland State and federal laws.
 We abide by all applicable state and federal laws related to the protection of this information.
 Not every use or disclosure will be listed.
 All of the ways we are permitted to use and disclose information, however, will fall within one of the following categories.

 Payment.
 We may use and disclose health information about you for purposes related to payment for health care services.
 For example, we may use your health information to settle claims, to reimburse health care providers for services provided to you or give it to another health plan to coordinate benefits.

 Health care operations.
 We may use and disclose health information about you for Plan operations.
-For example, we may use or disclose your health information for quality assessment and improvement activities, case management and care coordination, to comply with law and regulation, accreditation purposes, patients’ claims, grievances or lawsuits, health care contracting relating to our operations, legal or auditing activities, business management and general administration, underwriting, obtaining re-insurance and other insurance activities and to operate the Plan.
+For example, we may use or disclose your health information for quality assessment and improvement activities, case management and care coordination, to comply with law and regulation, accreditation purposes, plan members’ claims, grievances or lawsuits, health care contracting relating to our operations, legal or auditing activities, business planning and development, business management and general administration, underwriting, obtaining re-insurance and other insurance activities and to operate the Plan.

 Appointment reminders.
 We may contact you to remind you that you have an appointment with a provider.